 Gambling and online casinos in Saudi Arabia

-Saudi Arabia is one of the most conservative Islamic states in the world,
+Saudi Arabia is one of the most conservative Islamic states in the world, where gambling is strictly prohibited.

-and the very idea of playing for money is considered contrary to the foundations of Islam.
+The ban is based on a strict interpretation of Sharia, and the very idea of playing for money is considered contrary to the foundations of Islam.

 Any form of gambling - from traditional casinos and lotteries to online platforms -